-There are two things you should understand – what makes a ring simple and what makes it vintage.
+There are two things you need to understand about simple vintage engagement rings.
+What makes a ring simple and what makes it vintage?

 The latter part is easy.
 If the ring is between twenty and ninety-nine years old it’s vintage.
 In addition, these rings belong to a specific era, Art Nouveau, Edwardian, Art Deco, etc.

 Nevertheless, simple doesn’t mean the ring lacks weight, style, or value.
 A simple ring is subtle and each detail is carefully crafted for timeless elegance.

 To explain, the ring’s halo and the setting isn’t complex, so the diamond’s 4 Cs can really come to life.